Project to support the screening, diagnosis and treatment of autism in Algeria (Autism PROFAS C+)

 Insufficient diagnosis and care

-In recent years, just a few centres (services) have been developing diagnosis and care programmes based on international recommendations.
-However, training in diagnosis and care methods is not yet included in the various university courses.
+In recent years, just a few centres have been developing diagnosis and care programmes based on international recommendations.
+They face growing demand, but lack qualified personnel.
+Training in diagnosis and care methods is not yet included in the various university courses.
 This means that few therapists are trained in the main recommended methods and procedures and there is a lack of certified trainers in this field.

-Yet these centres are facing growing demand due to parental awareness, whereas they do not have qualified staff.
 This means that many children do not receive a precise diagnosis or appropriate care and services.
-Given the pathologies associated with autism, these children often develop a more or less serious mental and/or social disability.
+As a result, they often develop disabilities and other neuropsychiatric illnesses.
 In rare cases, they manage to have a school education, but with many difficulties.

 Improving the quality of care for children with ASD